improbable-eng/grpc-web/CONTRIBUTING.md

 1. From a fresh checkout of master, create a release branch, ie: `feature/prepare-x.y.z-release`
 2. Update `CHANGELOG.md` by comparing commits to master since the last Github Release
 3. Raise a pull request for your changes, have it reviewed and landed into master.
+4. Make the release on github using the new commit in master.
-4. Switch your local checkout back to the master branch, pull your merged changes and run `./publish-release.sh`.
+5. Switch your local checkout to the new tag and run `./publish-release.sh`.
-5. Create the ARM binaries and attach them to the Github release.
+6. Attach the built binaries the Github release.